A small sampling of events around town

 Concerts on the Square, WI Chamber Orchestra, Wednesdays, June-August

-Led by Maestro Andrew Sewell, this Madison favorite runs for six consecutive Wednesdays from June 30 to August 4.
+Led by Maestro Andrew Sewell, this Madison favorite runs for six consecutive Wednesdays every summer.
 Pack your picnic basket, meet friends and family, and take in the sounds of summer.

 Olbrich Gardens, Summer Concert Series, Tuesdays, June-July